kyxap1/starred/README.md

 ## Rust

+- [starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [vivid](https://github.com/sharkdp/vivid) - A themeable LS_COLORS generator with a rich filetype datebase
 - [delta](https://github.com/dandavison/delta) - A syntax-highlighting pager for git, diff, and grep output
 - [bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings.